After Prison, Many People Living With HIV Go Without Treatment

 Connecting data to care

 One in 6 people living with HIV is incarcerated at any one time, according to a 2009 study.
-The good news is that they often get treatment behind bars.
-Some studies show 71 percent of people leave prison with HIV that is so well controlled, it is undetectable with current tests.
+The good news is that these people often get treatment behind bars.
+Some studies show 71 percent of people leave prison with HIV that is so well-controlled, it is undetectable with current tests.

 The bad news is that once people leave prison, engagement in care and associated HIV viral control drops precipitously, as the study shows.